Paul Caseley, Program Manager

 - Collaborate with local, statewide, and national organizations that work with Veterans to enhance programs and efforts already in place, develop education protocols, deliver training to service providers, and provide resources for veterans and their families around tobacco cessation.

 Individuals with military or veteran status are known to have higher tobacco-use rates than the general population and more than a third of all active-duty smokers in the military start smoking after they enlist.
-Military members and their families have unique challenges and barriers to successfully quit tobacco-use, such as frequent moves, deployment, and behavioral health issues linked to active military duty, such as Post Traumatic Stress Disorder.
-The CTCP program acknowledges that these challenges and barriers often remain for individuals long after their transition from the military to civilian life.
+Military members and their families have unique challenges and barriers to successfully quit tobacco-use, such as frequent moves, deployment, and behavioral health issues linked to active military duty.
+These challenges and barriers often remain for individuals long after their transition from the military to civilian life.

-- Sign up for SmokefreeVET to receive texts with encouragement and support by texting VET to 47848.
+- SmokefreeVET to receive texts with encouragement and support by texting VET to 47848.
 (For Spanish text VETESP to 47848).
 The benefits of signing up include regular text messages and tips when you text the keywords URGE, STRESS, or SMOKED.